-Joining Social Media groups is a great way to find and get clients, just not groups that are 99%, Virtual Assistants.
+Joining online groups is a great way to use Social Media Marketing for Virtual Assistants.
+But NOT groups that are 99% VAs.
 Unless, of course, your target audience and dream clients are Virtual Assistants – then it makes sense.
 But if not, then you’re in the wrong group for finding clients.

 You don’t want to join VA groups to find clients that aren’t VAs.
 If you’re looking for VAs, you’re in the right place.
 But you shouldn’t join VA groups to wait for a post from a potential client because:

-- You’re going to be waiting who knows how long and
+- You’re going to be waiting for who knows how long.

 - You’re never going to get noticed in the feeding frenzy.